XufengXufengXufeng/Electra_with_tensorflow/README.md

 d_dev: "/CPU:0" # this is the same GPU loss story.

-d_factor: 50 # this is the factor that is used to emp the discriminator loss.
+d_factor: 50 # this is the factor that is used to amp the discriminator loss.

 learning_rate: 1e-3 # this is the learning rate.